nghminh2002/csci318-part-b/README.md

 __1. Create new order__
 - event patterns: New event called __Create__ is created (check ORDER_EVENT in h2-console)
 - communications:
-  + communicate with customer-service to get customer data
+  + communicate with customer-account-bounded-context to get customer data
-  + communicate with product-service to get product data
+  + communicate with sales-bounded-context to get product data
-  + communicate with product-service to add orderId to createdOrders for product object (check PRODUCT_EVENT in h2-console, a new event called "Order" was created as a new order for the product was made)
+  + communicate with sales-bounded-context to add orderId to createdOrders for product object (check PRODUCT_EVENT in h2-console, a new event called "Order" was created as a new order for the product was made)
 ```shell
 curl -X POST -H "Content-Type:application/json" -d "{\"supplier\":2, \"product\": 1, \"quantity\": 12}" http://localhost:8082/order